The Talbot Islands are on the unsullied, windswept edge of Jacksonville.

 Varied intermediate terrain invites off-road bicyclists through pine flatwoods and sandhill communities.
 Cycling may be challenging in spots due to soft sandy soils and trails subject to seasonal flooding.
 The bicycling trails are anchored at the main parking area.

-The long leaf pine forests provide excellent birding opportunities.
+Long leaf pine forests provide excellent birding.
 Song birds, owls, woodpeckers, turkey and bobwhite are evident year around with the added bonus of nesting bald eagles in the pines.
 Woodstorks, roseate spoonbills and egrets fish the salt marsh.
 Bring your binoculars and your field guide along on your birding trip.

 Yellow Bluff Fort State Park

 This small (1.3-acre) state park is preserved for its history.
 There was never a fort here, at least not a structure, but it was a strategic gun position on the St. John’s River for both Union and Confederate armies.
 There are still earthworks that once shielded soldiers manning the cannons.
 Other than a short hike, there’s not a lot of other outdoor recreation.

 Yellow Bluff Fort State Park, New Berlin Road, Jacksonville, FL 32226.
 Phone: (904) 251-2320.
 Admission: Free.